setunas/drello-api/README.md

 # Start the Server

-Run this command to start the server and the database with docker containers.
+Run this command at the root directory of this project to start the server and the database with docker containers.

 ```bash
 docker compose up